tchx84/Gameeky/CONTRIBUTING.md

 ## Making changes

-The process is well explained in this [article](https://opensource.com/article/19/7/create-pull-request-github), so you can simply follow these instructions.
+The process is well explained in this [article](https://opensource.com/article/19/7/create-pull-request-github), so you can simply follow these instructions to create pull requests.

 The only request is that you [organize](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) your commits in a way that makes sense.
 Please, do not send a single commit with too many changes.